 My sisters and I were only spending a single night, so it seemed like a great choice.
 However, by the time I checked out of this hotel my impression was that the Andaz West Hollywood was pretty much just a glorified motel…

-Andaz West Hollywood History
+Andaz West Hollywood history

 The Andaz West Hollywood opened in 1963 and is known for its association with the music industry.
 Keith Richards, Led Zeppelin, Little Richard, Elton John and Jim Morrison are just a few of its famous former inhabitants.
 The movie Almost Famous was filmed here, as were scenes from The Rockford Files and This is Spinal Tap.